-A Gateway to Central Europe: Top 10 Public Universities in Austria (2026 Guide)
+A Gateway to Central Europe: The Comprehensive 2026 Guide to the Top 10 Public Universities in Austria

 1. University of Vienna (Universität Wien)

-Founded in 1365, it is the oldest university in the German-speaking world and Austria’s highest-ranked institution.
+Founded in 1365 by Duke Rudolph IV, the University of Vienna is the oldest university in the German-speaking world and stands as Austria’s premier, highest-ranked research institution.
+Its expansive campus is woven directly into the urban layout of Vienna.

 2. TU Wien (Vienna University of Technology)